 Basically, there are ready-made and bespoke programs.
 Also, they can differentiate by deployment (SaaS or hosted), price (free, licensed or once-paid), and size (for large, middle or small businesses).

-How to Find a Suitable ERP?
+How to find a suitable ERP?

 First and foremost, you should know what your team needs.
-Basing on this knowledge, you will be able to choose the best software.
+Based on this knowledge, you will be able to choose the best software.
 Requirements vary between corporations and industries, so we suggest consulting with experts if you can’t define goals on your own.